leonmeka/sortql-cli/DOCUMENTATION.md

 ### Example 2: Deleting Files Older Than a Specific Date

-You have a directory with a large number of files and want to delete bigger files that are older than a specific date:
+You have a directory with a large number of files and want to delete files that are older than a specific date:

 ```sql
 -- Delete files older than a specific date